Inflectra/spira-documentation/docs/SpiraTestPlanTeam_External_Bug_Tracking_Integration_Guide/Using SpiraTest with FogBugz.md

 >
 > Then hover the mouse over the project name.
 The project ID will be
-> displayed in the URL line as ixProject=X where X is the numeric ID of
+> displayed in the URL line as ixProject-X where X is the numeric ID of
 > the project.

 **Active Flag** -- Set this to 'Yes' so that SpiraTeam knows that you